siberianfox/tinygwiki/JSON-Request-Objects-and-Transaction-IDs.md

           {tid:42,cmd:"{\"xvm\":15000}"}    not order dependent

 ### Handling
+The following describes how different types of commands are handled, and what to expect in the responses.

 Valid form
   - Handling is:
     - Gcode block - will return JSON response to Gcode